MonkeManX/monkemanx.github.io/content/articles/Numerical_methods.md

 {{< /info >}}

-We first cauclate thei nvers of the diaognal matrix
+We first calculate the inverse of the diaognal matrix

 $$
 B = D^{-1} =